plerpsandplerps/Sprouting-Tales/_drafts/GoalsandConflicts.md

 ## Conflicts

-When two or more Characters have Goals that cannot coexist, then it is a **Conflict**.
-If all the Goals can come to fruition, then there is no Conflict.
+When two or more Characters have Goals that cannot coexist and these characters are in each others' presence, then it is a **Conflict**.
+Conflicts should be resolved when they occur

+### Resolving Conflicts